MicrosoftDocs/customer-insights/ci-docs/compute-migrate-infrastructure.md

 2. Go to **Settings** > **Permissions**  and select the  **Private links** tab.

-3. Recreate the private links for all the used storages that are protected by private links
+4. For all the used storages

-4. Click Add Private Link button.
+ - Click Add Private Link button.

  - The Add Private Link pane lists storage accounts in your tenant that you can see.